Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Advances in theoretical methods

 On the other hand, the shear-force distribution comes from the off-diagonal part of the EMT.
 Thus, we can extract the $D$-term form factor from the shear-force distribution without being affected by the twist decomposition.
 We derive the flavor singlet, triplet, and octet $D$-term form factors by Fourier transform of the shear-force distributions as follows:

 Note that the gluon contributions to the $D$-term form factor are suppressed at low normalization points $D^{g}=0$.

-In summary, it is rather subtle to investigate theoretically the GFFs of the nucleon.
-The reason mainly lies in the fact that both the quark and gluon contributions are considered.
-In particular, their flavor decomposition requires the flavor non-singlet EMT-like operators.
-A naive construction by replacing the identity operator in flavor space with the Gell-Mann matrices will bring about the inconsistent results.
-Therefore, it is critical to study the effective EMT-like operators with twist decomposition considered.
-We have a similar situation for the parity-odd and chiral-odd GPDs and generalized form factors.
+{In summary, the theoretical investigation of the nucleon GFFs is rather subtle.
+Both quark and gluon contributions must be taken into account, and their flavor decomposition requires flavor non-singlet EMT-like operators.
+In effective theories of QCD, a naive construction obtained by replacing the identity in flavor space with the Gell-Mann matrices leads to inconsistent results for the flavor decomposition of the GFFs, and consequently for the mechanical properties as well. }